sohang3112/apl/README.md

 ¯3↑'missisipi'  ⍝ negative index means take from end - 'ipi'
 ```
 - `⍕` (**Dyadic**: Format / Round) right argument to N decimal places, where N is left argument.
 If N=0, then this is same as finding nearest integer to number.
+- `@` At operator - replace elements in an array at indices by some values.
+Has variants - eg. you can pass a function to determine which indices to replace at, and a function to determine the replacement value at positions.

 ### [User Defined Functions](https://xpqz.github.io/learnapl/functions.html)
 - Create a `dfn` style function that takes inputs: right argument `⍵`, and optionally left argument `⍺`.